agoldst/dfr-browser/README.md

 # A simple model browser

 These files use [d3](http://d3js.org) to provide a rudimentary way to browse some of a topic model in a web browser.
 It assumes output files in the formats saved by my topic-modeling scripts in [dfr-analysis](http://github.com/agoldst/dfr-analysis).
-To set up, you will need files with "weighted keys" (i.e. most frequent words in topics) and the document-topic matrix.
+To set up, you will need files with "weighted keys" (i.e. most frequent words in topics) and the document-topic matrix with an additional column of document id's.

 ## Generating the datafiles